 Once the results arrive, your doctor may call you to share the results, or ask you to come in for a follow-up appointment to discuss the next steps.

-If the results showed signs of cancer, your doctor should be able to tell the type and the cancer’s level of aggression from your biopsy.
-They will use those results to prepare a treatment course for you.
+If the results showed signs of cancer, your doctor should be able to tell the cancer’s type and level of aggression from your biopsy.
+If your biopsy was done for a reason other than cancer, the lab report should be able to guide your doctor in diagnosing and treating that condition.